tyler-pruitt/Robinhood-Crypto-Autotrader/README.md

 # Is "CASH" above to be used in the 'SAFELIVE' mode?
 (BOOLEAN), must be either True or False
 CASHFORSAFELIVE = True

-# File path to CSV of market data (optional: only for 'BACKTEST' mode)
-DATAPATH = ''

 # The cryptocurrencies to have the autotrader place orders on
 CRYPTO = ['BTC','ETH']
 ```